telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/export-to-excel.md

 ---
 title: Export to Excel
-page_title: Export to Excel | Kendo UI Spreadsheet Widget
+page_title: Export to Excel | Kendo UI Spreadsheet
 description: "Learn how to export the Kendo UI Spreadsheet widget to an Excel file in the browser."
 slug: export_toexcel_spreadsheet_widget
 position: 2